shadowbq/opendxl-atd-troubleshoot/README.md

 ```/mcafee/event/atd/file/report```

-You need to install the EPO Extension for `ATDDXLTags`.
+You need to install the EPO Extension for `MATDDXLTag`.
 This will allow for management of the channel.

+The version of the MATDDXLTag Extension is 3.4.8.1 not to be confused with the ATD version or builds.

 ![install](epo_extension/extension-installed.png?raw=true)